Tag: quickwrite

-[poem] It’s Halloween Again
+• It’s Halloween Again / weather’s acting up

-It’s been a half-open otherworld up here.
+It's a half-open otherworld lately.

 There's a twinkle in the eye of every pond